Added value and limitations of amyloid-PET imaging: review and analysis of selected cases of mild cognitive impairment and dementia

 Digital Object Identifier (DOI)

 Weidman, David A.; Zamrini, Edward; Sabbagh, Marwan N.; Jacobson, Sandra; Burke, Anna; Belden, Christine; Powell, Jessica; Bhalla, Nidhi; Roontiva, Auttawut; Kuang, Xiaoying; Luo, Ji; Chen, Kewei; Riggs, Garrett; and Burke, William, "Added value and limitations of amyloid-PET imaging: review and analysis of selected cases of mild cognitive impairment and dementia" (2017).
-Neurology Articles.
+Neurology.
 680.